Average Discrimination Lawsuit Settlement in California

 If your employer doesn’t take action or retaliates against you, this lack of response strengthens your legal case.

-3. File a complaint with the DFEH or EEOC
+3. File a complaint with the CRD or EEOC

-Before filing a lawsuit, you must first submit a formal complaint to the California Department of Fair Employment and Housing (DFEH) or the Equal Employment Opportunity Commission (EEOC).
+Before filing a lawsuit for discrimination or retaliation, you must first submit a formal complaint to the California Civil Rights Department (CRD) or the Equal Employment Opportunity Commission (EEOC).

 These agencies will investigate your claims and may attempt mediation or issue a right-to-sue letter.
 This letter allows you to proceed with a lawsuit if the matter remains unresolved.